sv4u/rust-doubly-linked-list/README.md

-# Doubly-Linked List in Rust
+# Pointer-Based Doubly-Linked List in Rust

-## Overview

-This Rust library provides an implementation of a doubly-linked list using raw pointers (`*mut T`) while ensuring memory safety through careful pointer management.
-Unlike reference-counted (`Rc<RefCell<T>>`) approaches, this implementation avoids runtime borrow-checking overhead while maintaining efficient insertions, deletions, and traversal.
+This library provides an implementation of a doubly-linked list in Rust using raw pointers.
+It includes safety measures to minimize common pitfalls associated with raw pointers, such as dangling pointers and memory leaks.
+The implementation also includes an iterator for easy traversal of elements.

 ## Features

-- Append elements to the back of the list
+- Append elements to the list

-- Prepend elements to the front of the list
+- Prepend elements to the list

-- Remove elements from both ends safely
+- Remove elements from the front or back

-- Iterate over elements efficiently
-- Memory safety ensured through strict pointer management
+- Iterate through the list using Rust's Iterator trait

+- Explicit memory management for performance optimization

 ## Example Usage